 Here is what Paul had to say who had a more favorable take on this this chili lime flavor: “The first flavors I encounter are salt, pepper, garlic, vinegar and a very discernible lime flavor.
 I am also tasting the chili flavor, but it is not quite as prominent as the lime.
 There is some fat on this jerky, which enhances the flavor.
 I am finding this flavor to be quite tasty, as well as quite addictive, it’s a bold lime flavor accompanied by a moderate chili flavor.
 It’s not blowing me away, but it is definitely intriguing, enough for me to rate it as a 9/10, again, only deducting 1 point because I am not encountering any ‘wow’ factor.”

 This flavor was shared between seven people, where the taste ratings ranged from 6-9.
 The most common complaint was this flavor is too acidic/vinegary tasting, and either too spicy, or not spicy enough meaning the chili was not evenly dispersed.
 Nolan described this flavor as “eating a dry red wine”.
-Overall, the flavor profile seems to be off right from the get go but unique tasting flavor for sure, and certainly not boring.
+Overall, the flavor profile seems to be off right from the get go, but a unique tasting enough flavor for sure, and certainly not boring.

 This silver resealable plastic bag has a label affixed, both on the front and back.
 There is drawing on the front of Angry Rod.